sg-developer-portal/TechBiz-Documentation-Clone/docs/invite_users.md

 ![Display Invitation Type](./assets/images/invitation_type.png)

-4. Depending on your use case click the most suitable option.
+4. Depending on your use case, click the most suitable option.

-- Email Invitation

-   This method is for TechPass account creation for Public Officers.
+- **Email Invitation -** To create TechPass accounts for Public Officers.

-  - Click **Email invitation.**

   - Enter the email address of the User who requires a TechPass account.
 (Only public officer organisation emails).